About Me

 Click here to go to my ADS publication library.

-I am passionate about black holes.
+I am passionate about black holes and compact objects in general.
 My research interests involve several aspects of these intriguing objects and their relationships with their closest environment.
 Black holes on their own are unique predictions of Einstein's General Relativity Theory: compact regions where the spacetime is so distorted that once an object crosses a boundary, the event horizon, no matter how fast it moves, will never be able to escape back to the exterior.
 We also know that black holes are not isolated and sometimes they end up orbiting around another black hole.
 When this happens, their orbital motion distorts the spacetime producing gravitational waves, at the expense of the orbital energy of the binary system; the black holes finally merge in one of the most energetic processes known in the Universe.
 Moreover, when black holes are fed with matter, a very likely situation, an accretion disk forms and large amounts of energy are released in the form of several particles.
 The most extreme phenomena in our Universe correspond to this scenario: Active Galactic Nuclei (AGNs), Micro-quasars (MCQs), and Gamma-Ray Bursts (GRBs).
 My work tries to understand some of these phenomena that occur in the vicinity of accreting black holes.

 In particular, I am working on the following sub-topics: